thespxwn/thespxwn/README.md

 - CREEPS, WEIRDOS, PDFS LARGE DNI!!
 - RACISMS , HOMOPHOBIA, ANYTHING ALONG THE LINES OF A BASIC DNI, DONT.
 - TALKING ABOUT PAST TRAUMA.
 - BONELACE AND ANYONE ASSOICATED.
 When we tried to be friends with them and through the entire friendship would belittle me, insult me, and call me names.
+They continue to tell people i would flirt with him but im affection towards all of my friends, not once have i said i loved them romantically, ive ALWAYS used tonetags.
 Continues to tell people that I ATTACKED THEM when i was simply speaking up about the rude things theyve done. and i have screenshots of all the horrible shit hes said to me, so if you assosiate with someone who harasses minors, dni.

 ![](https://i.postimg.cc/x1k90qqz/IMG-7962.gif)